Psychology is the study of human behavior and the psychological, social, and biological processes related to that behavior.

 - Psychology Field Study is an academic internship program designed for majors.
 Students gain hands-on reflective experience imperative for graduate study, future careers, and a deeper understanding of the complexities of psychology.

-- Opportunities for research experience in the laboratories of active developmental, cognitive, and social science researchers.
+- Opportunities for research experience in the laboratories of active developmental, cognitive, and social psychology researchers.

 Information for First-Year Students (Freshmen)